ddB0515/IEBubbleView/README.md

 # IEBubbleView
-Custom Android Bubbleview with curved Bezier Paths as I didn't find any similar that will fit my need so I have created ones.
+Custom Android Bubbleview with curved Bezier Paths as I didn't find any similar that will fit my need so I have created one.
 Hope Someone will find it useful :)

 ##Screenshot